 A brain injury is any damage to the brain.
 Brain injuries are often traumatic, meaning they are caused by an external force.
 Others are caused by a disruption in the flow of oxygen and are called anoxic or hypoxic injuries.

 The brain is very complicated.
 Any disruption in the brain can be immediately felt by the victim.
 Many people think of a bullet to the brain as the most serious type of brain injury.
-However, less traumatic brain injuries are often just as serious, with long-lasting complications.
+However, even so-called mild traumatic brain injuries are often just as serious, with long-lasting complications.

 Brain injuries can be open or closed:

 - An open brain injury penetrates the skull.
 A bullet or ice pick could crack the skull.